karthick-kk/karthick-kk-hugo/content/resume.md

 Role: *Technical Lead - DevOps Automation Engineer*

 Joined as a an automation engineer to solve use cases and create POC for sales.
 Currently assisting the internal team with the deployment pipelines for product development and new releases.
+* Implement AIOps - for automating deployments from Microsoft Teams
 * Orchestrate server configurations and monitoring using `CloudFormation` (CFN), Azure Resource Manager(`ARM`) and `Terraform`
 * Migrate legacy application to micro-services
 * Develop application manifests to run services on `Kubernetes` via `Argo CD`